erichardy/iuem.photorepository/README.txt

 Only a user with permission 'iuem.photorepository: View Full Image', owner and manager by default, can access the original image.

-Because eea.facetednavigation seems to be very good tool to browse the database, I didn't develop a special search form.
+Because eea.facetednavigation is a very good tool to browse the database, I didn't develop a special search form.

 collective.quickupload is recommended to upload groups of photos, but the module